zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 * The task terminates itself by returning from its entry point function.

-* The task aborts itself by performing an operation that causes a fatal error.
+* The task aborts itself by performing an operation that causes a fatal error, or by calling :c:func:`task_abort()`.

 Time Slicing
 ------------